Ever since I first saw a 3D-printed object, I’ve been fascinated by the layered look & feel.

-Some months ago I got my first DIY 3DPrinter, an Ultimaker, a very nice piece of hardware that builds whatever I throw to it.
+Back in 2011 I got my first DIY 3DPrinter, an Ultimaker, a very nice piece of hardware that builds whatever I command.

 Mastering a 3DPrinter is a craft; it is earning a set of skills coupled with a set of tools.